 R312.2 Guard opening limitations.
-Required guards on open sides of stairways, raised floor areas, balconies and porches shall have intermediate rails or ornamental closures which do not allow passage of an object 6 inches (152 mm) or more in diameter.
-Horizontal spacing between the vertical members in required guardrails shall be a maximum of 4 inches (102 mm) at the nearest point between members.
+Required guards on open sides of stairways, raised floor areas, balconies and porches shall have intermediate rails or ornamental closures which do not allow passage of a sphere 4 inches (102 mm) or more in diameter.

-- 1. The triangular openings formed by the riser, tread and bottom rail of a guard at the open side of a stairway may be of such a size that a sphere 6 inches (152 mm) cannot pass through. - 2.
-Openings for required guards on the sides of stair treads shall not allow a sphere $4\frac{3}{8}$ inches (107 mm) to pass through.
+- 1. The triangular openings formed by the riser, tread and bottom rail of a guard at the open side of a stairway are permitted to be of such a size that a sphere 6 inches (152 mm) cannot pass through. - 2.
+Openings for required guards on the sides of stair treads shall not allow a sphere $4^{3}/{8}$ inches (107 mm) to pass through.